agyeiarcher/Crispy-VF/README.md

 **Crispy** is a variable font, designed by Agyei Archer for Google Fonts and licensed under the [SIL Open Font License, 1.1](http://scripts.sil.org/OFL).

-**Raison D'etre:** Crispy's variations are created based on Font Bureau and David Berlow's [variations proposal](https://variationsguide.typenetwork.com/), which outlined the descriptions of font features using more elemental factors than the more common paradigms like weight, width, x-height, etc.
+Crispy's variations are created based on Font Bureau and David Berlow's [variations proposal](https://variationsguide.typenetwork.com/), which outlined the descriptions of font features using more elemental factors than the more common paradigms like weight, width, x-height, etc.

-**Spiel:** Crispy is a typeface designed for applications where headline content needs to take primary importance.
+Crispy is a typeface designed for applications where headline content needs to take primary importance.
 Its parametric design makes it applicable to a spectrum of eccentricity that makes it usable for headlines of all flav*ou*rs.
 Initially this focus was a good excuse to make it uppercase only, but a lowercase has since been added to increase range of future usability.

 ![](docs/gomd-01.png)

-Development and design for this typeface project is bankrolled by Google Fonts, and in the future it may be available in Google Fonts.
+Development and design for this typeface project is sponsored by Google Fonts, and in the future it may be available in Google Fonts.
 Until then, this respository is the best place to download the latest usable files.

 ### Planned Axes: